brianlpham21/portfolio/README.md

-# Brian Pham Portfolio Website
+# Portfolio Website

 ## Live Site
 You can access the website at:

 ## Technical
 - This website was built using HTML, CSS, JavaScript, and jQuery.